City of the Living Dead: Casting

+Filming

 Film historian and critic Roberto Curti stated that, according to the Public Cinematographic Register, filming was published as beginning on March 24, but it was more likely that filming had not begun until April 1980.
-The shooting schedule allowed for shooting on location in New York City and six weeks in Savannah, Georgia, as well as two weeks in Rome at De Paolis Studios for the special effects scenes.
+The shooting schedule allowed for shooting on location in New York City and six weeks in Savannah, Georgia, as well as two weeks in Rome at De Paolis Studios for interiors and special effects scenes.
 The decision to shoot in Savannah was dictated by the film's low budget, particularly to avoid conflict with unions regarding the importation of most of the film's cast and crew.
-The special effects scenes included a scene where the cast is attacked by maggots via two wind machines and 10 kg of maggots.
-To surprise Fulci, one crew member took some of the maggots and placed them in his pipe tobacco, which Fulci only learned about after a few puffs of what he was smoking, angering him immensely.
-Fulci would later theorize that this incident led to his future illness, as he underwent heart surgery in 1985, suffered a ventricular aneurysm, contracted viral hepatitis and developed Cirrhosis of the liver.
-Many of the film's gory and graphic scenes were not included in the original scripts or story, such as the scene where a character vomits their own intestines.
-This scene was performed by having Daniela Doria spit up baby veal intestines and then having her head replaced with a replica for further vomiting.

 The scene where Peter smashes open Mary's coffin with a pickaxe was shot in New York, but the interior of the coffin was shot in Rome.
 MacColl recalled that she would blink every time the pickaxe hit the coffin: "It was just a nervous reaction.
 And Lucio was getting crosser and crosser.
 He pulled me out of the coffin and shouted: 'I'll show you how easy it is!'
 So he climbed into the coffin and did the same shot without blinking.
 'If I can do it, you can do it', he said."

+Special effects

+The special effects scenes included a scene where the cast is attacked by maggots via two wind machines and 10 kg of maggots.
+To surprise Fulci, one crew member took some of the maggots and placed them in his pipe tobacco, which Fulci only learned about after a few puffs of what he was smoking, angering him immensely.
+Fulci would later theorize that this incident led to his future illness, as he underwent heart surgery in 1985, suffered a ventricular aneurysm, contracted viral hepatitis and developed Cirrhosis of the liver.

+Many of the film's gory and graphic scenes were not included in the original scripts or story, such as the scene where a character vomits their own intestines.
+This scene was performed by having Daniela Doria spit up baby veal intestines and then having her head replaced with a replica for further vomiting.